lawrencemcdaniel-dot-com/html/www.agility360.net/wp-content/plugins/ultimate-responsive-image-slider/readme.txt

 It is really hard to continue development and support for this free plugin without contributions from users like you.
 If you are enjoying using our Responsive Photo Gallery plugin and find it useful, then please consider to write your positive [__Feedback__](http://wordpress.org/support/view/plugin-reviews/ultimate-responsive-image-slider).
 Your feedback will help us to encourage and support the plugin's continued development and better user support.

 = Translators =
 Please contribute to translate our plugin.
 Contact at `lizarweb (at) gmail (dot) com`.

 == Frequently Asked Questions ==
 Please use WordPress [support forum](http://wordpress.org/support/plugin/ultimate-responsive-image-slider) to ask any query regarding any issue.

 == Changelog ==

-For more information, see Weblizar(https://weblizar.com/)
+For more information, see [WP Frank](https://wpfrank.com/)

+= V 3.2.5 =
+- continuty update

+= V 3.2.4 =
+- Plugin size minimized and minor update

+= V 3.2.3 =
+- New plugin author assinged FARAZFRANK
+- Plugin minimized

 = V 3.2.2 =
 - Language files Updated